cloudinsight/cloudinsight-php-sdk/README.md

   $statsd = new Statsd;

-  #Increment a counter.
+  //Increment a counter.
   $statsd->increment('page.views');

-  #Record a gauge 100 of replies
+  //Record a gauge 100 of replies
   $statsd->gauge('blogs.replies', 100);

-  #Record a gauge 50% of the time.
+  //Record a gauge 50% of the time.
   $statsd.gauge('users.online', 100, ['users.cloudinsight'], 0.5);
 ```